OpenNuvoton/NuMaker-mbed-AWS-IoT-CSDK-OTA-example/README.md

 1. Go to the A[WS IoT Core console](http://console.aws.amazon.com/iot/).

-1. Manage → Jobs → Create → Create a FreeRTOS OTA update job → Select the corresponding name for your device from the thing list.
+1. Manage ??Jobs ??Create ??Create a FreeRTOS OTA update job ??Select the corresponding name for your device from the thing list.

     **NOTE**: This port supports MQTT protocol only.

-1. Sign a new firmware → Create a new profile → Select any SHA-ECDSA signing platform → Upload the code signing certificate [from prerequisites](#prerequisites-for-the-aws-over-the-air-update-ota) and provide its path on the device.
+1. Sign a new firmware ??Create a new profile ??Select any SHA-ECDSA signing platform ??Upload the code signing certificate [from prerequisites](#prerequisites-for-the-aws-over-the-air-update-ota) and provide its path on the device.

     **NOTE**: For **Pathname of code signing certificate on device**, set to PKCS #11 label `pkcs11configLABEL_CODE_VERIFICATION_KEY` defined at the file below.
     Its value could be `Code_Verify_Key` for example.